uksrc-developers/PyProfQueue/ReadMe.md

 ___
 ___
-PyProfQueue serves as a python package that can take in existing bash scripts, add prometheus monitoring calls and likwid performance measure calls, and submit the script to an HPC queue system on the users' behalf.
+PyProfQueue serves as a python package that can take in existing bash scripts, add prometheus monitoring calls, likwid performance measure calls, linaro forge map calls, and submit the script to an HPC queue system on the users' behalf.
 ___
 ___
 # Description